How Family Constellations Work

 Pretty wild isn’t it?
 But it makes sense.
 With my FC Coach’s guidance, I went through the process of detangling the hidden loyalties and having a discussion, (energetically) with all of my family members involved, including my dad’s brother, my Uncle Wesley.
 After this process, I felt a tremendous sense of relief.
 A week or so later, without saying a word to anyone, my son started to perk up.
 He reported that his headaches were lessening.
 He was sleeping better.
 He needed less medication.

-It’s been about 6 months and he has made an amazing recovery!
+It has been 5 years years and he has made an amazing recovery!

-My son is now heading to college in the fall, he has his drivers license, and he has a social life again.
+My son is now working at a job he enjoys and it getting on with life.
 That’s enough evidence for me that FC is working.

 I have had many other so-called coincidences since I’ve been coaching clients through this process.
 Here are a few: